graphops/docs/docs/graphcast/intro.md

 Currently, the cost to broadcast information to other network participants is determined by gas fees on the Ethereum blockchain.
 Graphcast solves this problem by acting as an optional decentralized, distributed peer-to-peer (P2P) communication tool that allows Indexers across the network to exchange information in real time.
 The cost of exchanging P2P messages is near zero, with the tradeoff of no data integrity guarantees.
 Nevertheless, Graphcast aims to provide message validity guarantees (i.e. that the message is valid and signed by a known protocol participant) with an open design space of reputation models.

-We intend to release a Software Development Kit that allows developers to build Radios, which are gossip-powered applications that Indexers can run to serve a given purpose.
-We also intend to create a few Radios for the following uses cases:
+The Graphcast SDK (Software Development Kit) allows developers to build Radios, which are gossip-powered applications that Indexers can run to serve a given purpose.
+We also intend to create a few Radios (or provide support to other developers/teams that wish to build Radios) for the following uses cases:

 - Real-time cross-checking of subgraph data integrity, with active bail-out in the case of diverging from stake-weighted POI consensus.
 - Conducting auctions and coordination for warp syncing subgraphs, substreams, and Firehose data from other Indexers.